 - 1. Review a member of staff pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations

-- Parent/stakeholder consultation parents and any interested parties (including Governors) were invited to read the policy draft and respond with their thoughts.
-It was done in this way due to Covid-19 restrictions. - 4.
-Ratification once amendments were made, the policy was shared with governors and ratified
+Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
+Parent/stakeholder consultation parents and any interested parties (including Governors) were invited to read the policy draft and respond with their thoughts.
+It was done in this way due to Covid-19 restrictions - 4.
+Ratification once amendments were made, the policy as shared with governors and ratified

-Aims Objectives To provide a Personal, Social, Health, Relationships and Sex Education (PSHRSE) programme that enables children to become healthy, independent and responsible members of their community and the wider society.
+Aims Objectives 1.
+To provide a Personal, Social, Health Relationships and Sex Education (PSHSRE) programme that enables children to become healthy, independent and responsible members of their community and the wider society.
 To establish clear ground rules regarding the way in which pupils will treat one another during these lessons.
 To provide access to balanced information and differing views for pupils.
 To ensure pupils have a good understanding of the choices that lead to a healthy lifestyle, successful relationships and good citizenship.
-2. To provide opportunities for children and young people to reflect on and clarify their own values and attitudes and explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.
+2. To provide opportunities for children and young people to reflect on and clarify their own values and attitudes and explore conflicting range of values and attitudes and explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.
 To provide an environment in the classroom in which sensitive discussions can take place.
-To give opportunities for questions and answers in small groups and individually To ensure that misconceptions are addressed so that pupils know more, remember more and understand more about PSHE &amp; RSE 3.
-To contribute to personal development by helping pupils to build their confidence, resilience and self-esteem, and to identify and manage risk, make informed choices and understand what influences their decisions.
-To ensure pupils use the internet and social media responsibly and safely For pupils to make informed choices with regard to how they treat themselves and others.
+To give opportunities for questions and answers in small groups and individually.
+To ensure that misconceptions are addressed so that pupils know more, remember more and understand about PSHE and SRE.
+3. To contribute to personal development by helping pupils to build their confidence, resilience and self-esteem, and to identify and manage risk, make informed choices and understand what influences their decisions.
+To ensure pupils use the internet and social media responsibly and safely.
+For pupils to make informed choices with regard to how they treat themselves and others.

 To give children a clear understanding of their rights and responsibilities.
-To enable pupils to develop an understanding of themselves both mentally and physically, their empathy and the ability to work with others which will help pupils to form To ensure all children are prepared for both the physical and emotional changes of puberty including menstruation.
-To ensure pupils are able to understand and use the correct terms
+4. To enable pupils to develop an understanding of themselves both mentally and physically, their empathy and the ability to work with others which will help pupils to form and maintain good relationships and better enjoy and manage their lives.
+To ensure all children are prepared for both the physical and emotional changes of puberty including menstruation.
+To ensure pupils are able to understand and use the correct terms to describe themselves and their bodies.